jsturtevant/MyShop/ReadMe.md

 This removes all the running docker containers and cleans up the resources according the compose file.

 ## Credit
-This is a fork of [jcorioland/MyShop](https://github.com/jcorioland/MyShop) that has modified.
+This is a fork of [jcorioland/MyShop](https://github.com/jcorioland/MyShop) that has been modified.